qlan3/Jaxplorer/README.md

 Inside `analysis.py`, `unfinished_index` will print out the configuration indexes of unfinished jobs based on the existence of the result file. `memory_info` will print out the memory usage information and generate a histogram to show the distribution of memory usages in directory `logs/classic_dqn/0`.
 Similarly, `time_info` will print out the time information and generate a histogram to show the distribution of time in directory `logs/classic_dqn/0`.
 Finally, `analyze` will generate `csv` files that store training and test results.
 Please check `analysis.py` for more details.
 More functions are available in `utils/plotter.py`.

-TODO: add more details about hyper-parameter comparison.

-## Cite
+## Citation

-If you find this repo useful to your research, please cite my paper if related.
-Otherwise, please cite this repo:
+If you find this repo useful to your research, please cite this repo:

 ~~~bibtex
 @misc{Jaxplorer,